dddrrreee/cs140e-23win/labs/3-gpio/DEVICES.md

 ***NOTE: still editing: send any feedback***

 This note gives a give a crash course in thinking about devices and their datasheets.
-It's both incomplete and yet somewhat repetitive with both itself and the GPIO writeup.
-But hopeflly much better than nothing.
+It's both incomplete and yet somewhat repetitive with both itself and the [GPIO](./GPIO.md) writeup.
+But hopeflly better than nothing.

 ------------------------------------------------------------
 ###  Device driver: What's that.